StartupUW/suw-web/README.md

 ## Overview

-This is the repository for the new SUW Website.
-Planning on launch by Winter 2016.
+This is the repository for the SUW Website.
+This branch is 2016-fall.
+CSS has been updated, and those updates will move to .sass in the RC2 release.

 Important links:
 - [Infrastructure documentation](https://docs.google.com/spreadsheets/d/12cQx4J6iozWVqrAVz26X6F8Jufq96ee4j4ZJ1NCNpMo)